Air Fryer Coconut Shrimp

 • Dip the shrimp into the flour mixture, shaking off any excess.
 Then dredge the shrimp into the eggs, and finally into the coconut panko mixture, gently pressing to adhere.

 • Place the coconut shrimp in the air fryer so they are not touching, and spray the top of the shrimp.
-Cook for 10-12 minutes, flipping halfway through.
+Cook for 6 minutes, flip the shrimp and spray one more time, then continue cooking for 4-6 more minutes on the other side.

-• Garnish with chopped parsley, and serve immediately with sweet chili sauce, if desired.
+• Season immediately with salt, garnish with chopped parsley, and serve with sweet chili sauce, if desired.

 Notes